keepaliveit-staging/staging.keepaliveit.co.uk/_consultation/software development/commercial-vs-open-source-software.markdown

 author_profile: true
 ---

 It is important to understand the different types of software models before we continue to discuss the importance of running effective software solutions within a company.
-The two different types of software models available, are Commercial Software, and Open Source Software.
+The two different types of software models available, are:
+- Commercial Software
+- Open Source Software.

 ### What's the difference between commercial software and open source software?
 Commercial software is software that is developed and managed internally under a single brand or company.
 Commercial software usually operates under a closed source software license, meaning that the source code developed internally at an organisation is top-secret as it contains logic which generates revenue, keeping that company making money.
 If that company were to